Jawar19/home-assistant.io/source/_integrations/solaredge_modules.markdown

 ### SQL

 To identify problematic modules, you could set up the [`SQL`](/integrations/sql/) integration with the following:

+{% note %}
+The SQL code contains a couple of TODOs for you to adjust the threshold and to select the proper modules based on your solar installation.
+In the example the panels on the east side have ` 1.1.` while the ones on the west have ` 1.2.`.
+{% endnote %}

 Name: SolarEdge low production modules (East)